1buran/pigment/README.md

 The first one is `Style(k, v string, t Token) (bool, termenv.Style)` function.
 It uses to check whether the part of input string should be styled.
-You may use literal matching or matching by regexp or token matching for create all you need conditions.
-If the part is matched rules, then the function return `true` and `termenv.Style` which will be applied to this part of processed data, otherwise it returns `false, termenv.Style{}`.
+You may use literal matching or matching by regexp or token matching for create all you needed conditions.
+If the part is matched rules, then the function return `true` and `termenv.Style` which should be applied to this part of processed data, otherwise it returns `false, termenv.Style{}`.

 The second is `Format(k, v string, t Token) (bool, string)` function.
-Its purpose the same, but in context of string content: you may use it for override some values of json or correct the formatting whatever you wanted.
+Its purpose the same, but in context of string content: you may use it for override some values of json or correcting the formatting or what else you needed.

 Here are some examples (full code in tests).
 A `Pigmentizer.Style` function: